ucl-team-8/ucl-team-8.github.io/research/_research.md

 ## Train travelling behaviours

 Another important fact is that different types of trains tend to behave differently.
 For instance an Empty Coaching Stock is very unpredictable because they are not considered as important as Passenger Trains.
 They are also more likely to be affected by external factors therefore the algorithm will assign a higher probability of an Empty Coaching Stock changing than for example a Passenger Train.
-Additionally, some companies may turn the train around to manage crowds.
+Additionally, some companies may turn the train around to manage crowds or to make sure that the first class carriage is facing the correct way, which may mean travelling to the nearest track loop.

 ## Inaccurate reports